 (e) Payment of Subscriptions

 i.
-Subscriptions shall be due on admission to the Society and annually thereafter and shall be paid by direct debit.
-Exceptionally, where a member is resident abroad and cannot provide a direct debit, payment may be made by BACS, or cheque to be sent to the Membership Secretary at the registered office of the Society.
-Members shall be informed of their total subscription, inclusive of IPT and CPI increments, before the beginning of the calendar year in which the subscription is payable.
-In the case of new members, they shall be so informed on joining.2019
+Subscriptions shall be due on admission to the Society and annually thereafter and shall be paid by Direct Debit.
+Exceptionally, where a member lives abroad and cannot provide a Direct Debit, payment may be made by BACS, or cheque to be sent to the Membership Secretary at the registered office of the Society.
+Members shall be informed of their total subscription, inclusive of IPT and CPI increments, before the subscription is due.
+In the case of new members, they shall be so informed on joining.

 ii.
 Default in Payment of Subscriptions

-Any member who has not paid his subscription 3 months after it has become due, if he was then residing in the United Kingdom or Eire, or 6 months after it has become due if he was then residing elsewhere, shall cease to be a member of the Society and shall cease to be entitled to any benefits under these Rules unless the Committee shall, upon such terms as it sees fit, determine otherwise.
+Any member who has not paid their subscription 3 months after it has become due, if they were then residing in the United Kingdom or Ireland, or 6 months if resident elsewhere, shall, after a warning from the Society, cease to be a member of the Society and shall cease to be entitled to any benefits under these Rules unless the Committee shall, upon such terms as it sees fit, determine otherwise.

 (a) Membership Rights.
-A member may receive financial assistance, (hereinafter called “nursing benefit”) as set out in sub-paragraph (c) below, towards defraying nursing or convalescent expenses as a result of the illness of any of the following persons, being dependent upon the member, provided that no claim may be made on account of the illness of a dependant if at the date of the member’s application to join the Society, that dependant had attained the age of 65 years:
+Provided that the full subscription laid out in Rule 6(1)(b) above has been paid before the date of the illness claimed, a member may receive financial assistance (hereinafter called “nursing benefit”) as set out in sub-paragraph (c) below, towards defraying nursing or convalescent expenses as a result of the illness of any of the following persons, being dependent upon the member, provided that no claim may be made on account of the illness of a dependant if at the date of the member’s application to join the Society, that dependant had attained the age of 65 years: